-Enable school leaders to harness the evidence on how we learn to maximise student understanding and progress with the Science of Learning Programme.
+Harness the evidence on how we learn to maximise student understanding and progress.

 Building on these foundations of theory, you will be guided to try out new approaches in the classroom and implement the most effective in your long-term practice.

 How will you benefit from the Science of Learning Programme?